Antimicrobial Resistance

 To slow down the development of antibiotic resistance, it is crucial to use antibiotics in the right way.
 Antimicrobial stewardship is a coordinated programme that promotes the appropriate use of all antimicrobial agents, improves patient outcomes, reduces microbial resistance, and decreases the spread of infections caused by resistant microorganisms.
 Failure to address the problem globally could result in 10 million deaths alongside a cumulative cost of $100 trillion by 2050.

-Key references and further reading
+Key references and further reading:

 - The WHO AWaRe (Access, Watch, Reserve) antibiotic book.
 Geneva: World Health Organization; 2022.